 There are several ways to cook eggs, the most common and popular methods are fried and scrambled or even hard-boiled.
 I guess because they are easy to prepare and you cannot go wrong with these methods.
-The other one that is not as popular as those three, is the Poach method.
+The other one that is not as popular as those three, is the poach method.
+Don’t be scared with the sound of it, it’s not as difficult as it sounds.

 - 6 cups Water – more or less depending on the size of pan you are using